gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 ### What is federated learning?

 Under federated learning, multiple people remotely share their data to collaboratively train a single deep learning model, improving on it iteratively, like a team presentation or report.
 Each party downloads the model from a datacenter in the cloud, usually a pre-trained [foundation model](https://research.ibm.com/blog/what-are-foundation-models).
-They train it on their private data, then summarize and encrypt the model’s new configuration.
+They train it on their private data, then summarize and encrypt the model new configuration.
 The model updates are sent back to the cloud, decrypted, averaged, and integrated into the centralized model.
 Iteration after iteration, the collaborative training continues until the model is fully trained.

 ### Classification of LLMs